 Five Tips to Make Your Money Work for You

-You recently received supplemental pay from your police department – fantastic!
+You were recently awarded a bonus – fantastic!
 Now what?
 You have an opportunity to decide whether you will use that “extra” money to pay down debt, add to your savings and/or investments, or spend on something fun.
-The following tips can help you maximize the benefits of your supplemental pay.
+The following tips can help you maximize the benefits of your bonus.

 Tip #1 – Consider your tax planning opportunities